feathersui/feathersui-website/docs/as3-starling/stage-text-text-editor.md

 ---
-title: How to use the Feathers StageTextTextEditor component (Starling version)
+title: How to use the StageTextTextEditor component (Starling version)
 sidebar_label: StageTextTextEditor
 ---